 - The courses listed under Special Skills Courses are designed to meet the specialized needs of students with disabilities.
 Some courses are tailored to meet the specific needs of a particular exceptionality.
 Other courses in Section 4 may be used to meet the individual needs of any student with exceptionalities. - The courses listed under Miscellaneous are designed to meet the needs of students with disabilities who need to learn special content or skills in these areas. - The courses listed under Therapy are designed to meet the needs of students with disabilities who need to receive specialized services in identified areas.
-These courses are not offered for credit. - The titles listed under Non-Credit represent instructional settings (such as hospital/homebound services) and are included only for the purposes of scheduling. - The courses listed under CTE for students with disabilities are designed to meet the career and technical skill needs of students with disabilities.
-These courses are appropriate when it has been determined that modifications, or the use of modified occupational completion points, are not sufficient for the successful mastery of regular CTE courses.
+These courses are not offered for credit. - The titles listed under Non-Credit represent instructional settings (such as hospital/homebound services) and are included only for the purposes of scheduling. - The courses listed under CTE for students with disabilities are designed to meet the career and technical skill needs of some students with disabilities that cannot be met in regular CTE courses.
+Students with disabilities, including students with significant cognitive disabilities, are not restricted to these CTE courses.
+Regular CTE courses can be modified through the use of modified occupational completion points for students who are on access points.